Published November 2019

 Le Prospecteur Trails in Edmundston would be steep in places (mostly closest to the city) but would still make good snowshoeing.
 In Plaster Rock, the Tourist Park is an excellent place for snowshoeing.
 We have snowshoed several times at the Meduxnekeag Nature Preserve.
 I would stay away from the green and purple trails because they can be quite treacherous (unless that’s what you are looking for).
 I wouldn’t take young kids on the black trail either.
 We learned that one the hard way.
 The rest of the trails at the parks would be great for snowshoeing.

 When I started this post I thought that the list of potential trails would be short.
-There are many great snowshoeing destinations in the province.
+There are many great snowshoeing destinations in the province and plenty of spots to rent snowshoes.
 I hope this post gives you ideas and inspiration for your own winter adventures.
 The winter can be a beautiful and underappreciated time to get out and hit the trails.